VKostoulas/SurgicalToolSegmentation/README.md

 https://rdr.ucl.ac.uk/articles/dataset/SAR-RARP50_test_set/24932499

 The training dataset is a zip folder (25.1 GB) that contains 45 videos, while the test dataset contains 10 videos (6.15 GB), all of them with annotations for 9 classes.
+The frame resolution is 1080$\times$1920.

 ### Create Training/Inference Dataset